 Valentine’s Day Ideas: How to Capitalize on the Fastest Growing Retail Holiday

 Better yet, Indian consumers focus more on online options when it comes to finding the right Valentine’s Day gift.
 As many as 81% of respondents said that they shop online for Valentine’s Day.
-Given this scenario, online stores and e-commerce companies need to bring their A-game to cash in on this holiday.
-Here are some important things to keep in mind.

 For instance, according to the survey, married people prefer experiences like a romantic dinner to a gift.
 Also, nearly half of the respondents believe that men should be the ones paying for dates or gifts.